Casting Society

-The Casting Society, formerly known as Casting Society of America (CSA), was founded in Los Angeles, California, in 1982 as a professional society of about 1,200 casting directors and associate casting directors for film, television, theatre, and commercials in Canada, Europe, Australia, Asia and Africa, and the United States.
-The nonprofit organization announced the name change from Casting Society of America to Casting Society on February 10, 2022.
+The Casting Society, formerly known as the Casting Society of America (CSA), is a professional association of about 1,200 casting directors and associate casting directors for film, television, theatre, and commercials in Canada, Europe, Australia, Asia and Africa, and the United States.
+The nonprofit organization was founded in Los Angeles, California, in 1982, and announced its name change from the Casting Society of America to the Casting Society on February 10, 2022.
 The society is not to be confused with an industry union.
 The International Brotherhood of Teamsters represent most (though not all) of the major casting directors and associate casting directors in Hollywood.
 Members use the post-nominal letters "CSA" when credited for their work.

 Membership eligibility

-The following requirements must be met in order to join the CSA:
+The following requirements must be met to join the CSA: